akmed772/dosvax/README.md

 * Build 4483PS14 (2024/01/18)
   - Added a BitBlt operation to run Windows 3.0 (IBMJ OEM) in the standard mode with its PS/55 high-resolution display driver. (though it displays incorrect text color in Windows 3.1)
   - Added some debug commands, VRAMDUMP (video memory dump), PLTDUMP (palette dump) and BLTDUMP (bitblt regs log dump).
-  - Fix an issue that the PS/55 text mode initialization in the Video BIOS clear memory outside attribute buffer.
+  - Fix an issue that the PS/55 text mode initialization in the Video BIOS clears memory outside attribute buffer.
   - Fix an issue that the screen glitches when the PS/55 display adapter is re-activated.
 * Build 4483PS13 (2023/12/20)
   - Correct text blinking in the JEGA drawing function.